Gender pay gap (i27)

 The chart will appear within this DIV.

-Gender pay gap in average hourly wages - Belgium - trend assessment
+Gender pay gap - Belgium - trend assessment

 Gender pay gap in average hourly wages - Belgium and international comparison